Dog Tricks Strengthen Relationships

 Dogs need three things to be happy, well-balanced animals; love, training, and exercise.
 A dog lacking in any of these areas will be anxious and stressed and will probably develop behavioral issues.

 One type of training that challenges dogs while still being fun is trick training.
-There is a book named “101 Dog Tricks” by Kyra Sundance, who has made a living trick training dogs.
-There is also the Canine Circus School in Oakland, CA that helps people with reactive dogs through trick training.
+There is a book named

 Trick training makes the dog think, teaches focus, and improves your relationship with your dog.
 Dogs really can’t multi-task so if you keep him busy doing a roll-over, high five and balancing a treat on his nose, he won’t be barking at the dog that’s walking by.
 That is part of our management of reactive dogs – ignore the dog.